 Je ne l’ai pas trouvée et je la cherche encore

 Je ne connais rien de lui et pourtant je le vois

 J’ai inventé son nom j’ai entendu sa voix

 J’ai dessiné son corps et j’ai peint son visage

 Son portrait et l’amour ne font plus qu’une image

-Cleansing my aural memory of John Wilson’s 2000 recording of Legrand’s “Chanson de Maxence” (in English clumsily rendered as “You Must Believe in Spring” or some such).
+Cleansing my aural memory of John Wilson’s recording of Legrand’s “Chanson de Maxence” (in English clumsily rendered as “You Must Believe in Spring” or some such) in his awful 2000 album, Orchestral Jazz, with Anne Sofie van Otter‘s version.
 Bonny John conducts his eponymous orchestra in an arrangement by Richard Rodney Bennett, who had absolutely no feel for this song.
 With such a strong melody (reminiscent of Fauré) and strong lyrics, all it needs is a strong emotive singer and a backup piano.
 I note with some distress John himself did some other arrangements in this album, particularly for “Miss Otis Regrets”.
 With no lyrics!
 What the hell good is such a hilarious song without the words???

 John and the JWO are okay, but just okay.
-I suppose when he was 28 my bonny boy’s loftiest ambition was to be the next Ray Noble.
+I suppose when he was 28 my bonny’s loftiest ambition was to be the next Sidney Torch.